everslick/genesys/README.md

 Genesys is a complete framework for writing a ESP8266 firmware.
 It provides a solid starting point for your own functions and makes it easy to develop, debug and deploy firmware binaries.
-Genesys is built on top of the ESP8266 Arduino core and support additional libraries like websockets and mqtt.
+Genesys is built on top of the ESP8266 Arduino core and supports additional libraries like websockets and mqtt.

 Genesys is targeted at serious developers and thus is best built with make instead of Arduino IDE.
 Building with Arduino might still work, though.